tterb/PlayMusic/README.md

   * Add performance and further customization to visualizer
 <br>

-***Note:***&nbsp; Due to current limitations, it's not yet possible to integrate remote control of GPMDP into the skin, though a feature request has been made to the developers and I believe this is a functionality that can be expected from future updates.
+***Note:***&nbsp; Due to current limitations, it's not yet possible to integrate remote control of GPMDP into the skin, though a feature request has been made to the developers and I believe this functionality can be expected in future updates.
 <br>

 ------------------------------------------------------------------------------